Summary

 test libraries being idempotent, which is not guaranteed.
 To solve this, we

-followed the structure used by git-blame
+followed the structure used by git-blame and git-annotate: we moved the

-from both for-each-ref
+from both for-each-ref and refs list test scripts.

 What’s Next